-For the graph that you created, you want to rearrange the three panels so that comparing the means and variation is easier.
+For the graph that you created, you want to rearrange the three panels so that comparisons among the means and variations are easier.

 The histogram shows that the Central and Eastern centers are similar in both mean delivery time and spread of delivery time.
 In contrast, the mean delivery time for the Western center is shorter and the distribution is less spread out.
 Analyzing Data shows how to detect statistically significant differences between means using ANOVA (analysis of variance).

 If your data change, Minitab can automatically update graphs.
-For more information, go to Updating graphs in the Minitab Help index.
-To access the Minitab Help index, open Minitab, choose , then click the Index tab in the left pane.
+For more information, go to Update graphs when your data change.

 To help your supervisor quickly interpret the histogram, you want to change the title and add a footnote.